Termites

 Blisters in wood flooring, hollowed or damaged wood, and discarded termite wings found near closed windows, doors, or other home-access points are all indicators of termite activity in your home.
 Mud tubes and random mounds that resemble sawdust or coffee grounds are also sure signs of an infestation.

-Terminix termite treatment puts a stop to termite activity.
-Following a free inspection to check for signs of a past or current subterranean termite infestation, Terminix technicians will customize a treatment and/or protection plan to protect your home.
-They offer three different control options, and as long as you keep your plan, annual monitoring will continue to protect your home against new invasion.
+Terminix can put a stop to termite destruction.
+They start with a free termite inspection to assess any current or past termite activity.
+Based on what they find, Terminix technicians will customize a treatment and protection plan for your home.
+Terminix typically presents three levels of termite control options, and as long as you stay on a protection plan, they provide annual monitoring to guard against new infestations.